xerxes0001/Hexa-Sentinel/README.md

 ## 🧪 Validation

-No numbers in this document should be treated as measured.
-Before finalizing implementation, the project needs to:

 1. **Confirm the runtime path** — the exact Qualcomm AI Hub model(s), Windows ARM64 runtime, NPU execution provider, and supported operators, checked against current Qualcomm documentation (not assumed from prior projects).
 2. **Establish every performance number experimentally**, rather than reusing figures from other proposals.
 That includes:
    - **AI quality:** precision, recall, F1, false-positive rate, detection rate